Friday, March 25, 2016

 Alejandro plating our lunch.
 Yum!

-Neither Angelita nor Alejandro were bothered by the effects, having experienced the phenomena many times.
+Neither Angelita nor Alejandro was bothered by the effects, having experienced the phenomena many times.
 A little fresh air through the two kitchen windows, and everyone recovered nicely.

 I did notice when I got home that the spicy chili oil was still clinging to my clothes and hair; a quick shower and a change of clothes fixed the problem.
 Even so, I really enjoyed the cooking lesson and highly recommend the experience.